pierrepo/mdner/README.md

 To create the `mdner`, the `-c`, `-t` and `-n` options must be used.
 The `-c` option tells the script to create a model.
 The `-t` option is the hyperparameters to be used to train the model.
 The `-n` option corresponds to the name model that will be created.

-You can introduce paraphrases only in the training set with the `-p` option.
+You can introduce paraphrases only in the learning set (training + test) with the `-p` option.

 ### Example